This is a presentation given by Martin Ellen on 14th November 2002 (the BBC's

 edited down to just under 10 minutes by Martin Ellen in order to avoid

-having to split it before uploading to YouTube.
-The commentary
+having to split it before uploading to YouTube (a restriction that was

-has not been cut, but some relatively unimportant scenes have been
+was not cut, but some relatively unimportant scenes were

 shortened (e.g. a bucket being hauled up the side of the building).